Royaltyclaws22/Arduino-Starter-Kit-R4-Learning-Journey/11_Knock_Lock/README.md

 In this project, I built an Arduino Knock Lock that uses a *piezo capsule* to detect valid knocks and a *servo motor* to simulate a simple locking mechanism.

-This project is based on Project 11 from the Arduino Starter Kit R4.
+This project is based on Project 11

 ---